 EMT-Paramedics have over 1100 hours additional classroom training plus 500 hours of clinical and field internship time.
 Paramedics administer dozens of medications for a variety of emergent conditions and perform cardiac monitoring via 12-lead EKG, intubate / provide advanced airways, establish IV access and more.

-The April 2018 Town Meeting and June 11th override election approved the recommendation to hire 4 firefighter/paramedics in the fiscal year which begins 7/1/18 and to begin the transition to providing Advanced Life Support service through the Medfield Fire Department.
+The April 2018 Town Meeting and June 11th override election approved the recommendation to hire 4 firefighter/paramedics later in 2018 and to begin the transition to providing Advanced Life Support service through the Medfield Fire Department.
 This will effectively add 1 firefighter/paramedic to each shift, and increase the total on duty shift strength from 2 personnel to 3.
 On-call firefighters would continue to supplement the full time staff for fire and rescue incidents where needed as they do today.